What Do Geodetic Surveyor Do?

 Who Employs Geodetic Surveyors?

-Those thinking about becoming a Geodetic Surveyor might also be interested in the following careers:
+Those interested in being a Geodetic Surveyor may also be interested in:

 Are you already one of the many Geodetic Surveyor in the United States?
 If you’re thinking about changing careers, these fields are worth exploring: